deegeenl/devops_assignment/README.md

 to bind the app to port 8010 on localhost, for example.

 (On a Mac, you'll need to change the user, `www-data` doesn't exist by default).

+This is what you should use in production, if you want to deploy in a container for example.